Leinster League Division Two

-Leinster League Division Two is the second division of Rugby in the Leinster League and started in the 1994/95 season.
+Leinster League Division Two is the second division of rugby union in the Leinster League.
+It started in the 1994/95 season.

 History

 Kilkenny, Seapoint, Curragh, Drogheda, Roscrea, North Kildare, Athy, Gorey, Longford, Edenderry and Tullamore entered the division through the qualifying matches in the 1993/1994 season.

 Curragh later amalgamated with Old Kilcullen RFC to form Newbridge and Drogheda with Delvin RFC to form Boyne.

 Teams

-As of the 2008/2009 season, the teams in the division included:
+As of the 2025/2026 season, the teams in the division included: